kmarekspartz/kyle.marek-spartz.org/about.md

 I find again and again that improving how we work yields better returns than working on the software directly, so I aim to do that as much as possible.
-I'm a big believer in retrospectives, 1-1s, pairing, TDD, and continuous delivery.
+I'm a big believer in 1-1s, TDD, pairing, continuous delivery, and retrospectives.
 I have found great value working with cross-functional and distributed teams.